Former Glenwood Springs ‘nurse’ arrested as imposter

 A 39-year-old woman was arrested Saturday in Knox City, Texas after an investigation found she allegedly had worked as an imposter nurse at a nursing home in Glenwood Springs and an assisted living facility in Evergreen.

 According to an arrest warrant, Glenwood Springs Health Care hired Heather Lee Wood, now Heather McCray, on Nov.
-21, 2017 to work as an administrator in a building behind the main nursing home.
-The building in question was an assisted living facility until just recently.
+21, 2016 to work as an administrator in a building behind the main nursing home.
+The building she worked in was an assisted living facility, which closed about four months ago, a former employee said.

 Some time after she was hired, she expressed interest in working as a nurse and told the facility she wanted to help alleviate problems of understaffing by filling in on nights and weekends, according to the warrant.